 Difficulty Level

-Easy: Perfect for cooks of all skill levels looking to add a vibrant, spicy snack to their repertoire.
+Easy: Great for all skill levels looking for a quick spicy starter.

 Ingredients